 Litecoin (LTC) is a cryptocurrency that was designed to provide fast, secure, and low-cost payments by leveraging the unique properties of blockchain technology.

 The cryptocurrency was created based on the Bitcoin (BTC) protocol, but it differs in terms of the hashing algorithm used, hard cap, block transaction times, and a few other factors.
 Litecoin has a block time of just 2.5 minutes and extremely low transaction fees, making it suitable for micro-transactions and point-of-sale payments.

-USDT is a stablecoin (stable-value cryptocurrency) that mirrors the price of the U.S. dollar issued by a Hong Kong-based company Tether.
+Another cryptocurrency token that can be classified as low-risk crypto is USDT.
+Additionally, it is a stablecoin (stable-value cryptocurrency) that mirrors the price of the U.S. dollar.
+It is issued by a Hong Kong-based company Tether.
 Moreover, pegging exactly 1 Tether to 1 USD is achieved via maintaining a sum of commercial paper, fiduciary deposits, cash, reserve repo notes, and treasury bills in reserves.
 All these are equal in USD value to the number of USDT in circulation.

 Originally launched in July 2014 as Realcoin, a second-layer cryptocurrency token built on top of Bitcoin’s blockchain through the use of the Omni platform.
 Later it was renamed to USTether, and then, finally, to USDT.
 In addition to Bitcoin, USDT was later updated to work on the Ethereum, EOS, Tron, Algorand, and OMG blockchains.

 In general, the purpose of USDT is to combine the unrestricted nature of cryptocurrencies — which can be sent between users without a trusted third-party intermediary — with the stable value of the US dollar.